Haonan-Ling/haonan-ling.github.io/_members/knightro.md

 image: images/members_pic/knightro.png
 role: senior

-brief-position: see <a href="https://haonan-ling.github.io/team/" style="text-decoration: none; color: inherit;">here</a> for more details.
+brief-position: see [here](https://haonan-ling.github.io/team/) for more details.
 brief-desc: This could be you!

 ---